swift-nav/libsbp/HOWTO.md

    - Others: should be automatically extracted from git tag

-2. Add to RELEASE_NOTES.md and update the CHANGELOG details with `make release`.
+2. Update the CHANGELOG details with `make release`.
 Submit a pull request and get it merged.
 This requires [github-changelog-generator](https://github.com/skywinder/github-changelog-generator), and a `CHANGELOG_GITHUB_TOKEN` in your `PATH` if you don't already have them.